Noise-induced strong stabilization: Introduction

 \section{Introduction}

 It is known that the addition of noise can stabilize an explosive ordinary differential equation (ODE) such that it becomes a non-explosive stochastic differential equation (SDE).
 For examples, see \cite{Scheutzow93},\cite{Doering12}, \cite{Kolba11}, \cite{Herzog11}, \cite{HerzogMattingly1}, \cite{HerzogMattingly2} and \cite{Kolba17}.
 This phenomenon is often called {\em noise-induced stability} or {\em noise-induced stabilization}, if, in addition, the corresponding Markov process admits an invariant probability measure.
 We investigate whether the noise can induce an even stronger kind of stability, namely the existence of a random attractor.
 We call such a phenomenon {\em noise-induced strong stabilization}.
 The existence of a random attractor implies non-explosion and the existence of an invariant distribution, but not vice versa, see \cite{ochs99}.
+Note that \begin{itemize} \item [$\bullet$] {\em Stabilization} implies infinite-time existence and statistical recurrence (given by the invariant probability measure) of the solution of individual trajectories. \item [$\bullet$] {\em Strong stabilization} implies infinite-time existence and statistical recurrence (given by the law of the random attractor) of the set-valued solution of arbitrarily large bounded sets of initial conditions. \end{itemize}

 In \cite{LeimbachScheutzow14} the authors show that a certain family of SDEs, which exhibits noise-induced stabilization as shown in \cite{HerzogMattingly1} and \cite{HerzogMattingly2}, is not strongly complete, i.e.~there exist (random) initial conditions for which the solutions explode in finite time.
 In particular, there is no random attractor.
 In this paper, we provide a positive answer to the question whether noise-induced strong stabilization is possible.
 Our result, contained in this note, seems the first time noise-induced strong stabilization has been rigorously proven.